-Nirav N. Desai is a director in the Sterne Kessler's Trial & Appellate and Electronics Practice Groups.
-Nirav focuses on patent litigation and counseling clients in general intellectual property strategy.
-He is lead counsel in district court litigation matters around the country, with a focus on electronics and software and pharmaceutical litigation under the Hatch Waxman framework.
-Nirav has been involved in matters before district courts, appellate courts, the Patent Trial and Appeals Board, and the US International Trade Commission in Section 337 actions.
+Nirav N. Desai is a director in Sterne Kessler's Trial & Appellate and Electronics Practice Groups.
+He specializes in simplifying complex matters—inside the courtroom and out—and solving problems in the process.
+Nirav is experienced in a full range of intellectual property issues, with a particular focus on patent litigation and counseling clients in global intellectual property strategy.
+An accomplished litigator, Nirav has served as lead counsel in district court litigation matters around the country and has been involved in matters before district courts, appellate courts, the U.S. Patent and Trademark Office’s Patent Trial and Appeal Board (PTAB), and the U.S. International Trade Commission (USITC) in Section 337 actions.

-At William and Mary Law School, Nirav was a member of the William and Mary Law Review and was selected as a State Scholar.
-He also served as a judicial extern to the Honorable James E. Bradberry, U.S. Magistrate Judge for the Eastern District of Virginia and as a student law clerk at Earle Hale and Associates for two years while in law school.
-Nirav earned his undergraduate degree in computer science from the University of Virginia School of Engineering and Applied Sciences, where he also undertook pre-medical studies.
+Nirav received his J.D. from William and Mary Law School, where he was a member of the William and Mary Law Review and was selected as a State Scholar.
+He also served as a judicial extern to the Honorable James E. Bradberry, U.S. Magistrate Judge for the Eastern District of Virginia.
+Nirav earned his B.S. in engineering computer science from the University of Virginia School of Engineering and Applied Sciences, where he also undertook pre-medical studies.

 - Super Lawyers, "Rising Star - Washington, DC" (2017-2014)

 - Assist a major consumer products company to develop a global IP protection and enforcement campaign, taking action in the US, UK, Germany, France, and China

 - Jury trial verdict of non-infringement in a telecommunications patent infringement action in the District of Delaware

 - Defend an RFID hardware and software vendor in patent infringement action in the District of Minnesota